 Home Blog 5 Essential Tips For Writing Hooks For Essays

-What is a hook in an essay and why is it needed?
+What is a hook in an essay, and why is it needed?

-• It spikes interest of the audience
+• It spikes the interest of the audience

 • It arouses the right emotion in the reader from the start